-Dance with Me, Danceimagination, Pre-Modern, Tumble Tots: Our youngest students are encouraged to wear comfortable, non-restrictive clothing and bare feet.
+Dance with Me, Danceimagination, Pre-Modern, Tumble Tots, Discover Dance/Acro: Our youngest students are encouraged to wear comfortable, non-restrictive clothing and bare feet.
 This can include footless tights or leggings with leotards, athletic wear, simple dance dresses, etc. Please keep in mind that dancers will be crawling, rolling, and sliding on the floor.
 Long hair should be pulled up away from the face.

-Pre-Ballet and Ballet: Pink tights, leotard in any color or black tights, white t-shirt, and ballet shoes.
-Long hair should be secured in a ballet bun.
+Pre-Ballet and Ballet: Tights matching skin tone, leotard in any color or black tights, white t-shirt, and ballet shoes.
+Long hair should be secured in a ballet bun or similar.
 Close-fitting ballet sweaters or warm-ups may be worn during barre work.
 Ballet skirts are optional.

 Tap: Leggings, jazz pants or dance shorts, a leotard or close-fitting or tank t-shirt, and non-heeled tap shoes.
 Long hair should be pulled up and away from the face.